 Children’s emotion regulation in the daycare context

-Spending the day in a daycare center involves a lot of challenging situations for small children, challenges that sometimes evoke big emotions.
-Everyone who has ever been in a daycare center knows that children have different ways of handling their big emotions and we know from research that children’s abilities to regulate emotions are important for their development and later well-being.
+Spending the day in a daycare centre involves a lot of challenging situations for small children, challenges that sometimes evoke big emotions.
+Everyone who has ever been in a daycare centre knows that children have different ways of handling their big emotions and we know from research that children’s abilities to regulate emotions are important for their development and later well-being.
 But what characterizes adaptive emotion regulation in the toddler and preschool years?
 When can we talk about whether children’s emotion regulation strategies are maladaptive or underdeveloped?
 And last, but not least, how can we support children’s development of efficient and adaptive emotion regulation strategies in the daycare context?

 Background